 “Communication is so important in our women’s ministry.
 We need to understand one another – even if a person’s way of communication is hard for us to understand.“

-“Each of us has unique ways of conveying what we need based on our personalities, our cultures, and how we were raised.
+“Each of us has unique ways of conveying what we need based on our personalities, cultures, and upbringing.
 We must struggle to make sure we convey our thoughts in ways people understand and we must go the “extra mile” to try to understand – just like we joyously struggled during the game – we have to be long-suffering and persevere to make sure we communicate well and understand well.”

 “There will be times we don’t understand one another or can’t get someone to understand us.
 But, we need one another, so we need to bring patience, clarity, and patience to our relationships.”